awsdocs/aws-lambda-developer-guide/doc_source/with-kinesis.md

 + **Maximum age of record** – The maximum age of a record that Lambda sends to your function\.
 + **Split batch on error** – When the function returns an error, split the batch into two before retrying\.
 + **Concurrent batches per shard** – Process multiple batches from the same shard concurrently\.
-+ **Enabled** – Disable the event source to stop processing records\.
++ **Enabled** – Set to true to enable the event source mapping\.
+Set to false to stop processing records\.
 Lambda keeps track of the last record processed and resumes processing from that point when it's reenabled\.

 **Note**
 Kinesis charges for each shard and, for enhanced fan\-out, data read from the stream\.
 For pricing details, see [Amazon Kinesis pricing](https://aws.amazon.com/kinesis/data-streams/pricing)\.